Alex-Pennington/pennington_m110a_demod/README.md

-# MIL-STD-188-110A HF Modem
+# Phoenix Nest Modem

+**MIL-STD-188-110A HF Data Modem**

+Copyright © 2025 Phoenix Nest LLC

+Licensed under the GNU General Public License v3.0 - see [LICENSE](LICENSE) for details.

+---

+## Overview

-A high-performance implementation of the MIL-STD-188-110A serial-tone HF data modem standard, supporting all 11 data modes from 75 bps to 4800 bps with advanced equalization, turbo processing, and comprehensive testing infrastructure.
+A complete software implementation of the MIL-STD-188-110A serial-tone HF data modem standard, supporting all 11 data modes from 75 bps to 4800 bps with advanced equalization, turbo processing, and comprehensive testing infrastructure.

 ## Features